benahedron/terrapp/doc/data_events.md

 through events.

-# Affections
+# Influences
 ## Season
 ### Save
 - **PickupEvent**

   *Required actions:*
-  - [ ]Make sure all associated PickupEvents in the season do exist, but not more, based on the number of events.
+  - [x]Make sure all associated PickupEvents in the season do exist, but not more, based on the number of events.

 ### Delete
 - **PickupEvent**